AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/FAQ.md

 If you intend you use `ssoSilent`, please make sure the redirect URI points to a page that does not implement any such policies.

+### 3. The configured redirecUri is a different origin as the calling page

+Because of cross-origin request limitations, in order for MSAL to have access to the hidden iframe's `window.location.href` property, the `redirectUri` configured in the `ssoSilent` request must share the same origin as the calling page.
+If the page calling `ssoSilent` and the `redirectUri` for the request have different domains, the request is expected to fail with a `monitor_window_timeout` error.

+### 4. A service error occurred that prevented the STS from redirecting back to the configured redirectUri

+A variety of service errors can occur which prevent the service from redirecting back to the redirectUri configured in the request.
+These are usually accompanied by an `X-Frame-Options DENY` error and can be troubleshooted by opening the error URL in a new tab to see the full error message and context.

 # Accounts

 ## In what scenarios will `getAllAccounts` return multiple accounts?